Academic Care Team

 - Academic difficulty due to issues outside the classroom

 Goals and objectives

-The goal of this faculty referral form is to initiate prompt communication and effective intervention with students who are experiencing academic difficulties.
+The goal of this referral form is to initiate prompt communication and effective intervention with students who are experiencing academic difficulties.
 The referral form should be used for first- and second-year undergraduate students only.

 Through this proactive program, the Center for Academic Success and Transition aims to:

 - Offer faculty a direct link to support services for referring students that encounter obstacles to success in a course.

 - Provide students with the opportunity to increase their chances of success in a course by participating in active and effective strategies for improvement.

 - Support student learning by connecting students with necessary support services.

 - Encourage a culture of support between students, faculty, and support units at MSU.